maitrix-org/llm-reasoners/README.md

     def init_state(self) -> BWState:
         # extract the statement from a given problem
+        # e.g., "the red block is clear, the blue block is clear..."
         return BWState(utils.extract_init_state(self.example))

     def step(self, state: BWState, action: BWAction) -> tuple[BWState, dict]:
+        # call the LLM to predict the state transition
         state = copy.deepcopy(state)
-        world_update_prompt = self.prompt["update"].format(state, action)
-        # call the LLM for state update
+        # load the prompt for the LLM to predict the next state
+        # e.g. "...
+I have that <state>, if I <action>, then ..."
+        world_update_prompt = self.prompt["update"].replace("<state>", state).replace("<action>", action)
         world_output = self.base_model.generate([world_update_prompt],
                                     eos_token_id="\n", hide_input=True, temperature=0).text[0].strip()
         new_state = utils.process_new_state(world_output)

-        # check how many of the subgoals are met.
+        # till now, we have the new state after the action
+        # the following part is to speed up the reward calculation

+        # we want to check the portion of the satisfied subgoals, and use it as a part of the reward
+        # since we have predicted the new state already, we can just check it here at convenience
         goal_reached = utils.goal_check(utils.extract_goals(self.example, new_state))

-        # return the new state and an additional dictionary to be passed to the reward function.
+        # return the new state and the additional dictionary (to be passed to the reward function)
-        # by default, you may return an empty dictionary, but here `goal_reached` is calculated at convenience.
         return new_state, {"goal_reached": goal_reached}

     def is_terminal(self, state: BWState) -> bool:
+        # define the condition the terminal state to stop the search
+        # e.g., all the subgoals are met
-        if utils.goal_check(utils.extract_goals(self.example), state.blocks_state):
+        if utils.goal_check(utils.extract_goals(self.example), state.blocks_state) == 1:
             return True
         return False
 ```